oddle-developer/oddle-frontend-challenge/README.md

 1. A default or fallback image will be better.
 2. Search Page will display pagination tab if needed (we will not enforce Liked Page)
-3. Loading, error, and empty state are properly handled
+3. Loading, error, and empty states are properly handled

 ---